-For example, say you have an electricity plan that has a minimum usage fee of $8.99 if you don't hit 1000 kWh usage within a month.
-If you only use 750 kWh, your provider will charge you an extra $8.99 on your next bill, increasing your total bill and effective electricity rate on that plan.
+For example, say you have an electricity plan that has a minimum usage fee of $15 if you don't hit over 500 kWh usage within a month.
+If you only use 450 kWh, your provider will charge you an extra $15 on your next bill, increasing your total bill and effective electricity rate on that plan.

 A usage credit is applied to your total bill when you hit a certain level of electricity usage in a month.
-They lower your total electricity bill and your effective electricity rate.
+They lower your total electricity bill, and therefore, your effective electricity rate.

-The Disclosure Chart section gives general information about the electricity plan.
+The Disclosure Chart section on the EFL gives general information about the electricity plan.
 Here are some of the most important aspects of this section.

 Type of Product

 The type of product will tell you whether the plan has a fixed rate, a variable rate or if it is an indexed plan.
 ElectricityRates.com carries fixed-rate plans because they almost always save you more than variable-rate plans.
 They also ensure that you don't have surprise rate hikes that end up costing you more.

 Indexed plans have rates that are lower at certain times (usually at night) but higher at others (usually during the day).
 These plans are only beneficial if you use most of your electricity within the lower-rate time frame.
 Otherwise, they will likely cost you more than a regular fixed-rate plan.

 This is the length of the plan and tells you how long the terms of your electricity plan will last.